MojoliciousDotIO/mojolicious.io/blog/2018/12/15/practical-web-content-munging/index.markdown

 Do you see it?
 The `find` method here is returning a [Mojo::Collection](https://mojolicious.org/perldoc/Mojo/Collection).
 "Collection" is kind of a fancy way to say "list", but these lists have a bunch of useful utility methods, similar to some core Perl functions that operate on lists, as well as methods found in `List::Util`.
 It has the usual suspects, like `join`, `grep`, `map`, and `each`.
 So, collections are fancy, and they deserve a fancy name.
 In the above, `map` calls the method `text` on every item returned by `find` and `each` returns the results as a list.

-After this `@headers` will now contain all of the titles for all of the news items on the page.
-There's no way I could do that as simply with regexes (and, we could have chained all of this, including finding `#main`, into one line, but because I'm re-using `#main` multiple times I put it into its own variable).
+After this, `@headers` will contain all of the titles.
+There's no way I could do that as simply with regexes (and, we could have chained all of this, including finding `#main`, into one line, but I'm re-using `#main` again so I put it into a variable).

 Now, an even trickier thing to do with regexes would be to find the immediately subsequent sibling of these headers.
-But, with Mojo::DOM, we can grab it with just a few more lines of code (there's probably even a way to do it with one line of code, but this is what I came up with in a few minutes of experimentation, I welcome suggestions for how to improve it).
+But, with Mojo::DOM, we can grab it with just a few more lines of code (there's probably a way to do it with even less code, but this is what I came up with in a few minutes of experimentation).

     my @paras;
     for my $header ($main->find('h3')->each) {
       push (@paras, $header->next->content);
     }

-This once again uses the `find` method to find all of the `h3` elements, and iterates over the resulting collection of DOM objects, putting each one into `$header` as it loops.
+This, once again selects the `h3` elements, and iterates over the resulting collection of DOM objects, putting each one into `$header` as it loops.
 Then we pick out the `content` of the `next` element (which, in my case is always a single paragraph, sometimes containing one or more `br` tags), and pushes them all into `@paras`.

-So, now we've got an array of headers, an array of the following paragraphs, and we just need to sort out those dates.
+So, now we've got an array of headers, an array of the following paragraphs, and we just need to get the dates.
 This one is actually very easy, because the HTML template marks the date using a `date` class.

     my @dates = $main->find('.date')->map('text')->each;

 Pow!
 We're done.
 OK, not quite.
-We've got to deliver on the "munging" part of the title of this post.
-We've picked out some data from a crusty old static HTML web page, but we haven't done anything useful with it.
+We've yet to deliver on the "munging" part of the title of this post.
+We have the data from our crusty old HTML site, now let's do something with it.

 ##Munging the Dates

-As shown in the example Hugo content item above, I want to include a date in my output file.
-Luckily, we already have dates associated with each news item.
-Unluckily, the dates are a bit inconsistent, and they aren't in the format that Hugo expects.
+As shown in the example Hugo content item above, I want to include a date in the metadata.
+Luckily, we have dates associated with each news item.
+Unluckily, they aren't in the format that Hugo expects.
 I did a little digging on the CPAN and found [Time::Piece](https://metacpan.org/pod/Time::Piece), which is a clever module that parses and converts times and dates in most common formats.

-I need my dates to look like `2017-09-30` so Hugo is happy with them, so I used the following code (assume this is inside a loop that's putting each subsequent date in the `@dates` array we made above into `$date`):
+I need my dates to look like `2017-09-30`, so I used the following code (assume this is inside a loop that's putting each subsequent date in the `@dates` array we made above into `$date`):

     use Time::Piece;
     my $tp = Time::Piece->strptime($date, "%B %d, %Y");